Title (title extra extra large)

 UniversalNurse Speaker offers hundreds of medical translations verified by health care professionals.
 The translations have audio in the voices of native speakers in eight different languages.
 Pop-up windows appear to help guide conversations with patients.
 After downloading the app, nurses can access all of the tool’s services without an internet connection.

-Strive for Equity in Health Care
+Strive for Quality in Health Care

 Building trust and rapport with patients takes finesse and skill — all the more so when cultural and linguistic differences exist.
 However, with a strong commitment to cross-cultural communication, nurse leaders deepen connections and understanding with patients.
 This raises the level of care delivery and chips away at health disparities among marginalized patient populations.